Fernando-Canales/PLATO_DAP_CS/referee_notes/minor_revisions/response_letter_draft.md

-# Response Letter Draft
+# Response Letter

 Dear referee,

 Thank you very much for the constructive revision of the manuscript.
-We greatly appreciated this second round of revisions.
+We greatly appreciated this second round of revisions and the fact that they are minor revisions now.
 We have carefully considered all your comments and have revised the manuscript accordingly.
 This letter contains our detailed point-by-point responses.
+Furthermore, we would like to note that we slightly reworded the abstract to ensure full compliance with the 300-word limit required by _A&A_.
+We also made minor stylistic adjustments to the introduction.
+These changes are purely aesthetic.

 We hope that our responses make the paper suitable now for publication in A&A.